briandgomez/Study/Security+/Security Operations.md

         - Modify internal security controls and software firewalls

 - Exceptions and exemptions
     - Some vulnerabilities can't be patched so they will not be taken care of.
-The severity of these vulnerabilities may not be high so they can be left alone (i.e. a vulnerability that require physical access)
+The severity of these vulnerabilities may not be high so they can be left alone (i.e. a vulnerability that requires physical access)

 - Validation of remediations
     - Rescan, Audit, and verify the patches/solutions worked